New Communist Party of Britain

 But the masses are often much wiser than those who claim to lead them and this is why these parties remain isolated amongst the working class, despite all their pretensions.
 The Labour Party is not the enemy of the working class nor is it a barrier to communist advance.

 The NCP’s electoral policy is to vote Labour in all elections apart from the bogus European parliamentary polls, which we boycott.
-This is not because we support the venal right−wing policies of “New Labour”, Gordon Brown, or because we think a Labour government can solve the problems of working people.
+This is not because we support the venal right-wing policies of “New Labour” or the current leadership around Ed Miliband, or because we think a Labour government can solve the problems of working people.
 That isn’t possible in a capitalist “democracy”.
 It is simply the best possible outcome in the current circumstances.

 A Labour government, with the yet unbroken links with the Labour Party, the trade unions and the co-operative movement, offers the best option for the working class in the era of bourgeois parliamentary democracy.
 Our strategy is for working class unity and our campaigns are focused on defeating the right-wing within the movement and strengthening the left and progressive forces within the Labour Party and the unions.